-The problem for the VHA and under consideration here is the identification of policy solutions that address the gap between the magnitude as well as the use of the VHA's annual and performance expectations for quality and access [8].
+The problem for the VHA and under consideration here is the identification of possible policy solutions that improve on status quo performance and address the gap between the magnitude as well as the use of the VHA's annual and performance expectations for quality and access [8].
 The significance of this problem may be measured in mortality and morbidity.
 The true scope of the problem is unknown, as metrics are only available for those who successfully accessed the system.
 Those veterans discouraged with access issues may not seek care and are of unknown quantity.